Most people who vape want to quit. Are you one of them?

 They can support you by:

 Quitting vapes can be a journey and you may stumble or go back to vaping – this doesn’t mean you’ve failed.
-Many vapes have high levels of nicotine which can make stopping challenging.
-Next time you’ll know what worked and what didn’t.
-Keep trying!
+Many vapes contain high levels of nicotine which can make stopping challenging.
+Next time around you’ll know what worked and what didn’t.
+Keep trying and you will quit.